DylanMSnyder/ZE1-VIN-Decoder/README.md

 - Model year
 - Transmission type
 - If the vehicle is Factory AC (note: it is common for many factory NON AC Insights to be equipped with AC that was dealaer installed after production.
-Thus resulting in a car that has AC despite it's vin indicating it lacks Factory AC.)
+This has the result of a car that has AC despite it's VIN indicating it lacks Factory AC.)
 - Production plant
 - Production market